 Teahouses are the most common means of accommodation in Manaslu Circuit Trek.
 As the trekking area lies in a remote region and at a high altitude level, getting a luxurious resting spot is not possible.
 However, you can find multiple teahouses across the way that offer you basic facilities.
 The houses built in this region are of wooden structure, usually multi-storeyed.

-The rooms are usually shared with a bed, blankets, and a table.
-The bathrooms are also usually shared, and you will get typical Nepali squats toilets in them.
+The rooms are usually shared with a bed, mattress, pillow, a blanket .
+The bathrooms are also usually shared, (2 Nights Samagaon and After the Larkya La 5106m tire night at Bimthang have attached bathroom) and you will get typical Nepali squats toilets in them.
 Usually, the kitchen and communal dining space are separated from the bedding space.
 Gathering in those communal spaces and having meals while sharing stories are the best things among trekkers.

 Additionally, teahouses are equipped with Wi-Fi facilities, but they cost extra.
-Hot showers are available with solar power or electric power, which also costs extra ($1-$2).
+Namaste (NTC ) mobile reception is available Manaslu Circuit route accept Dharmasala to Larkya La Pass.
+Hot showers are available with solar power (sunny day is hot, rainy or cloudy day can be cold shower) or gas shower, which also costs extra ($1-$2).
 Apart from these, these teahouses have a range of confectioneries, drinks, snacks, souvenirs, and alcoholic beverages that you can buy.

 While trekking in Manaslu, you will have the opportunity to savor a variety of culinary delights.
 Teahouses along the trekking trail serve Nepalese as well as Continental dishes, allowing you to experience the region’s flavors.
-They offer a variety of options for breakfast, lunch, and dinner.
+They offer a variety of options for breakfast, lunch, and dinner mostly vegetable and vegan meals.
+You can try non-vegetable meals beginning or ending of the trek.
+Non-vegetable foods is not recommend in high places as it is not fresh.
 The menu is wider in the lower regions, and it becomes narrower in remote and high-altitude areas.
 Additionally, the food is not what you would typically find in the city, so please manage your expectations.
 Since locals run the teahouses and eateries, the food is hygienic and fresh.

 - Breakfast: Simple Breakfast (Eggs, any item has-brown potato, toast or Tibetan Bread, Pancake, Muesli, Oat Porridge, etc.)

-- Lunch: Nepali Thali (Plain Rice, Lentil soup, Potato Curry, Green Vegetable, Papadam, Tomato Hot spicy, Chicken curry optional), Macaroni, Spaghetti, Potato item, Mo: Mo or dumplings, Pizza, Fried Rice, Fried Noodles, French fries, etc.
+- Lunch and Dinner : Nepali Thali (Plain Rice, Lentil soup, Potato Curry, Green Vegetable, Papadam, Tomato Hot spicy, Chicken curry optional), Macaroni, Spaghetti, Potato item, Mo: Mo or dumplings, Pizza, Fried Rice, Fried Noodles, French fries, etc.

 - Dessert: Fresh fruit (apple, orange, pomegranate, banana, and any seasonal fruit) served as a sweet dessert.